enviodev/hyperindex/codegenerator/templates/static/blank_template/javascript/README.md

 ```

 **Field Descriptions**
+- `name` - NameOfTheIndexer
 - `version` - Version of the config schema used by the indexer
 - `description` - Description of the project
-- `repository` - Repository of the project
-- `networks` - Configuration of the blockchain networks that the project is deployed on
+- `netwrks` - Configuration of the blockchain networks that the project is deployed on
   - `id` - Chain identifier of the network
 - `rpc_config` - RPC Config that will be used to subscribe to blockchain data on this network
     - `url` -  URL of the RPC endpoint